gvwilson/sensibleadventures/nardica/nardica.md

 "Keeping an eye on the *Taroona*," Wales guessed, shielding his eyes with his hand to study them.
 He sighed.
-"It's about all the governor can do."
+"It's about all the mayor can do."

 "What about the warehouse?"
 Iffy asked.